First year planning

 4) Check your fees

-Check Aurora Student for a fee balance, also called your account summary.
+Check Aurora Student for a tuition fee balance, also called your account summary.
 This will be available in August, under “Enrolment & Academic Records” > “Student Records.”

 Be sure to confirm your account summary whenever you make changes to your registration.